iterate-ch/docs/_sources/Mountain_Duck/Issues.md.txt

 ## Changes from server not immediately visible

 The directory listing in *Finder.app* or *File Explorer* may become out of date when another application is addin , removing, or modifying files on the server.
 You can force *File Explorer* to refresh the directory listing with `F5`.
-On the Mac, choose *Reload* from the [*Finder Extension*](index#finder-extension-windows-file-explorer-extension) menu.
+On macOS, choose *Reload* from the [*Finder Extension*](index#finder-extension-windows-file-explorer-extension) menu.
 Enable *Sync → Index files* in *Preferences* to look for remote file changes every 10 minutes.

 ## Cache uses a lot of disk space